Privacy in Speech Technology: Threat and attack models

-\subsection{\texorpdfstring{\changed{Attack types}}{Attack types}}
+\subsection{\texorpdfstring{{Attack types}}{Attack types}}

-\begin{newcontent} There are three main types of attacks; motivated, opportunistic, and incidental.
+There are three main types of attacks: motivated, opportunistic, and incidental.
 In \emph{motivated attacks}, the attacker attempts to extract information about a specific person.
 First, the attacker can try to extract private information from speech samples from that person.
 For example, an attacker could extract private health information from a public speech of a famous person.
 Second, an attacker can browse through a database of anonymous speakers in an attempt to identify the target person.
 This is known as \emph{re-identification}, as the attacker thus recovers the identity of a speaker from a database where the identities were not available.
 When the target speaker is re-identified, the attacker can then extract private information from the re-identified sample.
 Moreover, the fact that the voice of the target person \emph{is in} the database can be private or sensitive information in itself.
 For example, if a database contains speech samples from the members of a particular association, then the re-identification of a target person reveals that person's affiliation with that association.

-Opportunistic attacks are usually known as \emph{birthday attacks}, referring to the birthday paradox~\cite{menezes2018handbook}, where the attacker uses a known weakness on a large pool of potential victims.
-It is like spam email; if the attacker sends a large enough number of such emails, then randomly someone triggers the trap by mistake.
-In this form of attack, anyone could be the victim.
-Where motivated attacks typically target high-value victims such as famous persons where both protections and rewards are high, birthday attacks typically target ordinary people where the likelihood of success is larger but rewards are smaller.
+\changed{In opportunistic attacks, the attacker uses a known weakness on a large pool of potential victims.
+It is similar to spam email; if the attacker sends a large enough number of such emails, then, randomly, someone triggers the trap by mistake as in a \emph{birthday attack}~\cite{menezes2018handbook}. } In this form of attack, anyone could be the victim. {For example, a speech service could analyze private speaker attributes (for, e.g., health problems) or affiliations (with, e.g., minority groups), for purposes of targeted advertisement or surveillance.} Where motivated attacks typically target high-value victims such as famous persons, where both protections and rewards are high, \changed{opportunistic} attacks typically target ordinary people, where the likelihood of success is larger but rewards are smaller.